indecostab/website/index.md

 <video style="width: 100%;" src="https://alex.lecairn.org/files/indecostab_video_small.mp4" loop autoplay>
   Your browser does not support the display of videos.
 </video>
+<small>3D underwater mapping done during the course of this project</small>

 Ecological modelling also helps us understand the link between the patterns we measure in a given system, and the properties of the ecosystem as a whole.
 In